GET IN THE GAME!

-Youth sports at the YMCA starts with the basics and creates an environment that allows kids to have fun and learn while developing skills that will advance their play over time.
+Youth sports leagues at the YMCA start with the basics and create an environment that allows kids to have fun and learn while developing skills that will advance their play over time.
 Healthy habits are taught and fostered in all Y sports, such as confidence-building, cooperation, having fun, and staying active.
 Staff and volunteer coaches serve as positive role models for kids of all ages.

 Soccer at the Y is open to boys and girls of multiple age levels.
 YMCA teams practice weekly and play a game on Saturday during the season.
 Children will learn the fundamentals and engage in healthy competition with other teams.SIGN UP